palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/travel/20230210-madeira/index.md

 ## Wed: lonely, rainy east-side

-Riccardo left early this morning, leaving me alone with a fully charged ebike.
+Ridge left early this morning, leaving me alone with a fully charged ebike.

 Today I take thr 70km ride east to the airport; it's expected to rain after 13:00 so I have 3+ hours of dry ride.